cristianzsh/python-hacking-tools/README.md

   - netfilterqueue;
   - BeautifulSoup.

-Some knowledge in networking and iptables is necessary to run the scripts.
+Some knowledge in networking and iptables is necessary to run some of the scripts.